-- Are the proposed activities clearly explained? - Do the identified staff, partners, consultants, and service providers possess the experience and skills necessary to complete the work successfully? - Is the schedule of work realistic and achievable? - Is a clear methodology described for tracking the project's progress and adjusting course when necessary? - Is there an effective plan for communicating results and/or sharing discoveries? - For research projects, is the research design appropriate and does the proposal answer the questions outlined in the Guidance for Research Applications?
+- Are the proposed activities informed by appropriate theory and practice? - Are the proposed evaluation activities appropriate for the project?
+Will they result in valid, reliable, and generalizable findings? - Are the goals, assumptions, and risks clearly stated? - Do the identified staff, partners, consultants, and service providers possess the experience and skills necessary to complete the work? - Is the schedule of work realistic and achievable? - Are the time, financial, personnel, and other resources identified appropriate for the scope and scale of the project? - Is a clear methodology described for tracking the project's progress and adjusting course when necessary? - Is there an effective plan for communicating results and/or sharing discoveries? - For research projects, does the proposal answer the questions outlined in Guidance for Research Applications?